Joint stochastic localization and applications: Eldan's -distance

-where the weight measure $w$ is defined as $w(\d t) = \frac{1}{(1+t)^2}\mathbb I_{\{t\geq 0\}}\d t$. \end{theorem} \begin{remark} Formula \eqref{kl_div} does not fit into the definition of $\dszero^w$.
-However, if we replace $\int_0^t (a_s-b_s) \d s$ by $t(a_t-b_t)$, which serves as an effective approximation for large $t$, then \eqref{kl_div} becomes $\frac{1}{2}\dszero^w$ with the same $w$ in Theorem~\ref{thm:kl}.
-This suggests that $\dszero^w$ can be viewed as an analogue of the Gaussian KL divergence, though $\dszero^w$ is a valid distance that does not require additional assumptions on $\mu$ and $\nu$ beyond bounded second moments. \end{remark} \begin{proof}[Proof of Theorem~\ref{thm:kl}] Denote $X_t$ and $Y_t$ as the F\"ollmer processes associated with $\mu$ and $\nu$, respectively.
+where the weight measure $w$ is defined as $w(\d t) = \frac{1}{(1+t)^2}\mathbb I_{\{t\geq 0\}}\d t$. \end{theorem} \begin{remark} Formula \eqref{kl_div} does not exactly fit into the definition of $\dszero^w$.
+However, if we replace $\int_0^t (a_s-b_s) \d s$ by $t(a_t-b_t)$, which serves as an effective approximation for large $t$, then \eqref{kl_div} becomes $[\dszero^w]^2/2$ with the same $w$ in Theorem~\ref{thm:kl}.
+This establishes a connection between $\dszero^w$ and an approximate version of the linearized optimal transport distance in Wiener space.
+Unlike the latter, however, the definition of $\dszero^w$ requires no assumptions on $\mu$ and $\nu$ beyond finite second moments. \end{remark} \begin{proof}[Proof of Theorem~\ref{thm:kl}] Denote $X_t$ and $Y_t$ as the F\"ollmer processes associated with $\mu$ and $\nu$, respectively.
 Let $(\t_t, \t_t')$ be the observation process of a joint Eldan's $0$-scheme associated with $\mu$ and $\nu$ with Brownian motion $W_t$.
 By Lemma~\ref{lemma:foll} and the definition of $(\t_t, \t_t')$, $X_t$ and $Y_t$ satisfy the following SDEs:

-where $\d B_t = (1-t)\d W_{\zeta(t)}$ is a Brownian motion (which can be checked using L\'evy's characterization of Brownian motion).
+where $\d B_t = (1-t)\d W_{\zeta(t)}$ is a Brownian motion (which can be checked using L\'evy's characterization of Brownian motion) shared by both $X_t$ and $Y_t$.
 Under the uniqueness assumption on the solution to the F\"ollmer process, we have

 proving the desired result. \end{proof}